lino-framework/book/docs/specs/eevat.rst

 False
 >>> rule.vat_returnable_account

->>> vat.VatRules.get_vat_rule(vat.VatAreas.international, ledger.TradeTypes.sales, vat.VatRegimes.normal, vat.VatClasses.normal).rate
+>>> vat.VatRules.get_vat_rule(vat.VatAreas.international, ledger.TradeTypes.sales, vat.VatRegimes.normal, vat.VatClasses.goods).rate
 Decimal('0.20')

 Note that returnable VAT is used only in purchase invoices, not in sales.
 In a